daks001/ProjectsAndTasksManager/README.md

 `python manage.py runserver`

-Redirect to `http://localhost:8000/` to start interacting using the project.
+Redirect to `http://localhost:8000/` to start using the project.